Introduction

 Max Correction Gain

+Found under the Structural panel (see Figure 17).
 The flat-field correction algorithm calculates an amplification factor for each pixel of the target image.
-This setting defines the its maximum (peak).
+This setting defines its maximum (peak).
 The algorithm will cap the amplification factor to this value.
 Normally, it can be kept high.
 You may need to lower it down in case of clipping.

 If unsure, leave it at its default value (100), or even 1000.